poe-currency-monitor/backend/README.md

 1. Allow SSH and Nginx HTTP + HTTPS ports:

-   - `sudo ufw allow ssh` (this is needed as we don't want to be locked out the SSH session).
+   - `sudo ufw allow ssh` (this is needed as we don't want to be lgoged out of the SSH session)
    - `sudo ufw allow "Nginx Full"` (allow Nginx HTTP + HTTPS)

+2. Enable UFW `sudo ufw enable`

-2. Reload UFW `sudo ufw reload`
+3. Reload UFW `sudo ufw reload`

-3. View rules before enabling UFW `sudo ufw status numbered`
+4. View UFW rules `sudo ufw status numbered`

-   - If you want to remove a rule, you can `sudo ufw delete <rule-number>`.
+   - If you want to remove a rule, you can `sudo ufw delete <rule-number>`

-4. Enable UFW `sudo ufw enable`

 #### Nginx configuration

-This Nginx configuration used will redirect all HTTP request to HTTPS.
-Also make sure to replace the port used in the `location /` block with the one you setup in the project `.env` file (it's 8443 by default).
+This Nginx configuration used will proxy all Node process request (from 8080 and 8443) to real HTTP and HTTPS ports (80 and 443).
+Nginx is highly recommended as the `node` user is not a sudo user (and running a node process with `sudo` is really bad) and will not have access to low-level ports such as 443 and 80.

+1. Make sure to remove Apache2 or it will interfere with Nginx:

+- `sudo apt-get purge apache2`
+- `sudo apt-get remove --purge apache2 apache2-utils`

-1. Create a configuration file for the domain `sudo nano /etc/nginx/sites-available/poecurrencymonitor.cf`
+2. Create a configuration file for the domain `sudo nano /etc/nginx/sites-available/poecurrencymonitor.cf`

-2. Add the following content to the Nginx configuration:
+3. Add the following content to the Nginx configuration:

    ```
    server {